This post may contain affiliate links. See our Privacy Policy.

 Instructions

 - Remove the outer leaves from the cauliflower and cut off the bottom of the stem.
-Cut the hard core out of the cauliflower, but take care not to cut into the florets.
-Rinse the cauliflower and place it in a microwave-safe dish.
-Microwave on 100% power for about 7 to 9 minutes, or until the cauliflower is just tender.
+Cut out the hard core, taking care not to cut into the florets.
+Rinse the cauliflower and place it in a microwave-safe dish with 2 tablespoons of water.
+Cover loosely with a microwave-safe lid or damp paper towels and microwave on 100% power for 7 to 9 minutes, or until just tender.1 head cauliflower

-- Remove the cauliflower to lightly greased baking dish.
+- Remove the cauliflower to a lightly greased baking sheet.Butter, oil, or cooking spray, for the baking sheet

-- Bake the cauliflower for 20 to 30 minutes, or until tender.
+- Roast the cauliflower for 20 to 25 minutes, or until tender and lightly browned.

 Nutrition